MikhailGevak/SearchService/README.md

   - Get request */document/$key* to get document.
 It returns 404 response if document can't be found.
   - Get request */document/query=[...]* to get document's key which contains all tokens.

- To run service use com.conductor.rest.RestApp
+ To run service use com.conductor.rest.RestApp.
+Storage is run automatically!
  To set *host* and *port* of the service use properies *http.host* and *http.port*

 # client